Keyfactor/pem-pkcs12-remote-orchestrator/README.md

 ![](Images/custom-field-2.png)

   - **Path to Private Key File (Name MUST be "pathToPrivateKey"):** Only applicable for Type=PEM stores.
 If the PEM certificate store has a separate private key file, this is the FULL PATH and file name where the private key resides.
 File paths on Linux servers will always begin with a "/".
-Windows servers will always begin with the drive letter, colon, and backslash, such as "c:\".
+Windows servers will always begin with the drive letter, colon, and backslash, such as "c:\\".

 ![](Images/custom-field-3.png)

   - **Contains Single Certificate (Name MUST be "isSingleCertificateStore"):** Optional parameter, default value 'False'.
 If set to 'True' this certificate store will be managed with the assumption that only one certificate can exist in the store.
-All Managment-Add jobs against this store will completely replace the contents of the store with the added certificate, assuming overwrite is set to 'True' for the job.
+All Management-Add jobs against this store will completely replace the contents of the store with the added certificate, assuming overwrite is set to 'True' for the job.
 If overwrite is not selected ('False'), the Management-Add job will complete with an error saying a certificate already exists.
 No alias/thumbprint matching will be done when adding/renewing a certificate when this value is set to 'True'.

 ![](Images/custom-field-4.png)